6 tips for planning a successful online course

 I have been teaching since the late 80’s and since 2003 I have been teaching courses online.
 So here are some of my top 6 tips for planning a successful online course.

-Tip no 3 is to think about how you are going to move your learner from where they are now, to where they what to be.
-This is aim of the course.
+Is to think about how you are going to move your learner from where they are now, to where they what to be.
+This is the aim of the course.
 For example, the aim of this course is to.

-Tip no 4, is to create a beta course with a low end price and to have a limited amount of learners on the course.
-This way you can tweak the course from the feedback you get from your learners and you will not get stressed out with things that don’t work to well.
-Once your learners have worked the beta course and you have fine tuned it, you can then release it at a higher price knowing that your course is error free too.
+Is to create a beta course with a low-end price and to have a limited amount of learners on the course.
+This way you can tweak the course from the feedback you get from your learners and you will not get stressed out with things that don’t work too well.
+Once your learners have worked the beta course and you have fine-tuned it, you can then release it at a higher price knowing that your course is error-free too.

 This podcast is sponsored by the Success Club, an online membership that will help you plan, build and grow a successful business online with monthly master classes, quick wins, a monthly Q and A session as well as a whole host of resources too!

 Why not join the Success Club as a Lite member where you can join up with other like mined people and share your successes, or failures, or need help – just head on over to thesuccessclub.co.uk